-Do not connect the patient circuit to a patient or the test lung before turning on the ventilator.

-SIMV is the default start-up ventilation mode for e500.
+- Do not connect the patient circuit to a patient or the test lung before turning on the ventilator. - A/C V with volume control (VCV) is the default start-up ventilation mode for e700.

 4.2 Pre-use Check

 The following check must be performed and confirmed by the Health care provider in the following cases: